edongdongchen/GraphRBM/README.md

 ### Citation

-If you find the code is useful or use these models in your research, please consider to cite:
+If you find the codes are useful or used the codes in your research, it is appreciated if you cite:

     @article{chen2018graph,
     title={Graph regularized restricted Boltzmann machine},